-© 2016 Intel Corporation.
+Intel Corporation.
 All rights reserved.
-Intel, the Intel logo, Altera, Arria, Cyclone, Enpirion, MAX, Megacore, NIOS, Quartus and Stratix words and logos are trademarks of Intel Corporation in the US and/or other countries.
-Other marks and brands may be claimed as the property of others.
+Intel, the Intel logo, Altera, Arria, Cyclone, Enpirion, MAX, Nios, Quartus and Stratix words and logos are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
 Intel warrants performance of its FPGA and semiconductor products to current specifications in accordance with Intel's standard warranty, but reserves the right to make changes to any products and services at any time without notice.
 Intel assumes no responsibility or liability arising out of the application or use of any information, product, or service described herein except as expressly agreed to in writing by Intel.
 Intel customers are advised to obtain the latest version of device specifications before relying on any published information and before placing orders for products or services.

-ISO 9001:2008 Registered
+ISO 9001:2015 Registered